 I first met Johan during my 2008 Pole winter with him, although we'd been in touch for years before, and we met up in Boulder, CO a couple of times later.
 Needless to say, I have no photos of him, but the two photos above are from Robert Schwarz (left) undated at McMurdo, and from Adam Jones (right) who wintered with Johan at Pole in 2016.

 The statistics...Johan's 14 Pole winters were in 1995, 1998, 2003, 2006, 2007, 2008, 2010, 2011, 2012, 2014, 2015, 2016, 2019, and 2020.
 His winters at Palmer were in 1994, 1996, 1999, 2000, 2002, and 2004.
 I think he is in second place for the total number of Antarctic winters (after Rex Cotten, all of whose winters were at McMurdo) and he is certainly in first place for the total number of winters not at McMurdo.

-Mount Booth (5170'/1575m), in the Dry Valleys area of Antarctica, was named for him in January 2004 per this Wikipedia article...alas, the original USGS reference is offline.
+Mount Booth (5170'/1575m), in the Dry Valleys area of Antarctica, was named for him in January 2004 per this Wikipedia article...here is the USGS Board of Geographic Names reference.

-Johan's brother David has created this tribute page to Johan, where many friends have posted their stories and memories.
+Johan's brother David Booth has created this tribute page to Johan, where many friends have posted their stories and memories.
+That page is the source of the undated photo at left.
 I highly recommend a visit.